- Center City Campus

 University of Maryland (BS), 2015

 I grew up in Syracuse, NY with an older sister and two younger brothers.
 I graduated from the University of Maryland, College Park with a degree in Psychology.
-During undergrad I did a semester abroad at the University of Otago in New Zealand, which was super awesome.
+During undergrad I did a semester abroad at the University of Otago in New Zealand.
 I applied to SUNY Upstate Medical University early assurance and started there shortly after graduating from college.

 I knew that I wanted a career in medicine because as cliché as it is, I really wanted to help people, and I felt that medicine allowed me the opportunity to bridge my interest in science with this goal.
 I chose Family Medicine because it gave me the opportunity to explore everything I was most excited about within medicine.
 Particularly being able to maintain continuity of care with entire families and working with underserved communities.
 I have a broad range of interests at the moment including reproductive justice, transgender care, the role of nutrition & food security in medicine, and the implications of climate change on human health.
 I am looking forward to starting my Family Med journey at Jefferson so that I can continue fostering these interests.

-I am super excited to have matched in Philly with my partner who will be starting Pathology residency at Penn.
-During my free time I like to cook vegetarian recipes, spend time with my cat, Falafel, and rock climb.
+During my free time I like to cook vegetarian recipes, spend time with my cat, and rock climb.
 I am really looking forward to exploring Philadelphia’s food scene as well as trying to take advantage of all of the great opportunities Jefferson has to offer!

 Hannah Facey, MD

 SKMC at Thomas Jefferson University, 2020

 The University of Pennsylvania (BA), 2015